 Name: CUEmail:

-Institution at which these courses s were taken:
+Institution at which these courses were take en:

-Dates studied at this institution: Ex x: F'16-S'17
+Dates studied at this institution: Ex: F'16-S'17

-Majors: No more than 3 courses can be applied towards the major (and up o to 2 for the specialization)
+Majors: No more than 3 courses can be app olied towards the major (and up to o 2 for the specialization)

-Concentrators: No more than 2 co ourses can be applied to the major (and only f l to the sp ecialization).
+Concentrators: No more than 2 courses can be e applied to the major (and only 1 to the spe ecialization).

 Course # Course Title Term Completed?

 Approved by DUS?

-Course # Course Title Term Completed?
+Course # Course Title - Term Completed?

 Approved by DUS? □

-Approved by 200.
+, pp. or cd by 2001

-Course # Course Title Term Completed?
+Course # Course Title - Term Completed?

+□

 Approved by DUS?

 Course # Course Title Term Completed?

 Approved by DUS?

-Course # Course Title Term Completed?
+Course # Course Title - Term Completed?

+□

 Approved by DUS?

-TOTAL NUMBER OF CLASSES APP ROVED:
+TOTAL NUMBER OF CLASSES APPROVED:

 DUS Signature: Date: